yiisoft/validator/docs/guide/built-in-rules-nested.md

     'author.age' => ['Value must be no less than 18.'],
 ];
 ```
-In this example an additional instance of `Nested` rule is used for every relation.
-The other ways of configurations are
+In this example, an additional instance of the `Nested` rule is used for each relation.
+Other ways of configuration
-possible, they are described further on.
+are possible, they are described below.

-More representations of errors' list are covered in [Result] section.
+Other representations of the error list are covered in the [Result] section.

 ## Configuration options

 ### Dot notation

-A dot notation can be used as an alternative way of configuration.
-In this case the example above will be presented as
+Dot notation can be used as an alternative method of configuration.
+In this case, the above example is represented as
-following:
+follows:

 ```php
 use Yiisoft\Validator\Rule\HasLength;